 Parenting Plans

 Creating comprehensive parenting plans is essential for establishing clear visitation schedules, decision-making responsibilities, and communication protocols.
-Conflicts can be minimized by outlining these aspects in a parenting plan, and stability can be provided for the child.
-When a child’s father is incarcerated, the parenting plan should include provisions and considerations specific to the visitation arrangements, taking into account the constraints and restrictions imposed by the incarceration.
+You can minimize conflicts and provide stability for the child by clearly outlining these aspects in a parenting plan.
+When the child’s father is incarcerated, ensure the parenting plan includes specific provisions for visitation arrangements, addressing the constraints and restrictions imposed by incarceration.

 Counseling and Therapy for Children and Parents